This is how many coronavirus cases there were in Horsham in the last 24 hours

-The number of coronavirus cases in Horsham increased by 123 in the last 24 hours, official figures show – and one more death was recorded.
+The number of coronavirus cases in Horsham increased by 136 in the last 24 hours, official figures show.

-There was also one more coronavirus death recorded in the latest 24-hour period in Horsham.
+The number of coronavirus deaths were revised down in the latest 24-hour period in Horsham.

-The dashboard shows 212 people had died in the area by November 11 (Thursday) – up from 211 on Wednesday.
+The dashboard shows 211 people had died in the area by November 12 (Friday) – down from 212 on Thursday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Horsham.